English grammar - Too and enough

 • Have you got enough money to buy me a drink?

-3. We use enough in negative sentences to mean less than sufficient or less than necessary.
+3. Enough is used in negative sentences to mean less than sufficient or less than necessary.

 • You're not working fast enough, you won't finish on time.